 Children and staff with COVID-19 symptoms regardless of vaccination status should be separated away from others until they can be sent home.

-- If a mask cannot be worn by the ill individual, other staff should be sure to wear a mask and follow maximum physical distancing guidelines (6 feet away). - Ask ill student (or parent) and staff whether they have had potential exposure to COVID-19 meeting the definition of a close contact. - Individuals should be sent home and referred to a healthcare provider.
-Persons with COVID-19- compatible symptoms should undergo COVID-19 testing regardless of vaccination status.
+If a mask is not worn by the ill student due to an exemption or exception described in EO 251, other staff should be sure to adhere to the universal mask policy and follow maximum physical distancing guidelines (6 feet away).

-- If community transmission is low ill individuals without potential exposure to COVID-19 should use the NJDOH School Exclusion List to determine when they may return to school.
-No public health notification is needed UNLESS there is an unusual increase in the number of persons who are ill (over normal levels), which might indicate an outbreak. - If ill students have potential COVID-19 exposure OR if community transmission is moderate or high, they should continue to be excluded according to the COVID-19 Exclusion Criteria. - Schools should notify LHDs: - When there is an increase in the number of persons with COVID-19 compatible symptoms and when there is a suspected or confirmed outbreak. - When students or staff test positive for COVID-19 (when in-school testing is performed). - Schools should be prepared to provide the following information when consulting with the LHD: - Contact information for the ill persons; - The date the ill person(s) developed symptoms, tested positive for COVID-19 (if known), and was last in the building; - Types of interactions (close contacts, length of contact) the person(s) may have had with other persons in the building or in other locations; - $\circ$ $\;$ Vaccination status of the ill person and the close contacts. - Names, addresses, and telephone numbers for ill person's close contacts in the school; - $\circ$ Any other information to assist with the determination of next steps.
+- Ask ill student (or parent) and staff whether they have had potential exposure to COVID-19 in the past 14 days meeting the definition of a close contact. - Individuals should be sent home and referred to a healthcare provider.
+Persons with COVID-19- compatible symptoms should undergo COVID-19 testing regardless of vaccination status. - If community transmission is low ill individuals without potential exposure to COVID-19 should use the NJDOH School Exclusion List to determine when they may return to school.
+No public health notification is needed UNLESS there is an unusual increase in the number of persons who are ill (over normal levels), which might indicate an outbreak. - If ill students have potential COVID-19 exposure OR if community transmission is moderate or high, they should continue to be excluded according to the COVID-19 Exclusion Criteria. - Schools should notify LHDs when students or staff: - Are ill and have potential COVID-19 exposure; - When there is an increase in the number of persons with COVID-19 compatible symptoms; - Test positive for COVID-19 (when in-school testing is performed). - Schools should be prepared to provide the following information when consulting with the LHD: - Contact information for the ill persons; - The date the ill person developed symptoms, tested positive for COVID-19 (if known), and was last in the building; - Types of interactions (close contacts, length of contact) the person may have had with other persons in the building or in other locations; - Vaccination status of the ill person and the close contacts. - Names, addresses, and telephone numbers for ill person's close contacts in the school; - \circ $\;$ Any other information to assist with the determination of next steps.